We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What is nonstick coating?

 The first nonstick coating, polytetrafluoroethylene, or PTFE, was created by mistake in 1938 at DuPont's New Jersey research lab.
-A slippery, water and heat-resistant material was born—trademarked as Teflon—and used primarily in military and industrial applications, then became a major part of the cookware industry in the 1960s.
+A slippery, water- and heat-resistant material was born—trademarked as Teflon—and used primarily in military and industrial applications, then became a major part of the cookware industry in the 1960s.
 While PTFE is still used today to coat wires, fabrics, and much more, other nonstick coatings have emerged as alternatives.
 Such substitutes include PFOA- and PTFE-free ceramic coating and hard-anodized aluminum.

 How do you season a nonstick pan?

-Usually, nonstick pans don't require seasoning before first use, though there are some exceptions.
+Usually, nonstick pans don't require seasoning before their first use, though there are some exceptions.
 Over time, you may need to re-season your pan to restore its nonstick properties.
 To do so, heat some canola oil up in the pan on the stovetop.
 After a minute or so, turn it off, let the pan cool, and then wipe out the excess oil with a paper towel.
 Ghee and butter can also be used to re-season your pan, but cooking sprays can cause buildup that can actually cause your food to start sticking.

 Can you put a nonstick pan in the oven?

 Nonstick cookware is generally safe for low and medium temperatures, though some of the more modern versions can stand higher heat.
 Traditional PTFE coatings are generally safe to about 400 degrees Fahrenheit; ceramic coatings can typically withstand higher temperatures (over 500 degrees with some models); hard-anodized cookware can fall somewhere between 400 to 500 degrees, depending on the manufacturer.
-If you often start foods on the stove and finish them in the oven, make sure to check what temperatures the cookware can withstand, so you won’t have to transfer from one pan to another to finish your cooking.
+If you often start foods on the stove and finish them in the oven, make sure to check what temperatures the cookware can withstand so you won’t have to transfer from one pan to another to finish your cooking.

 Can you put nonstick pans in the dishwasher?

-Though many nonstick pans are said to be dishwasher safe, it is almost always a better idea to stick to handwashing.
+Though many nonstick pans are said to be dishwasher-safe, it is almost always a better idea to stick to hand-washing.
 Cleaning nonstick is generally easy—using a non-abrasive scrubber to remove any debris along with gentle dishwashing soap should do the trick.

 How long do nonstick pans last?